$\eta$-Ricci solitons and $\eta$-Einstein metrics on weak $\beta$-Kenmotsu $f$-manifolds: Introduction

-In \cite{RWo_2}, we introduced new metric structures on manifolds that generalize the metric $f$-structure and its satellites such as ${\cal C}$-, ${\cal S}$-, K- and $f$-K- contact structures.
-Such so-called ``weak" structures (i.e., the complex structure on the contact distribution is replaced by a nonsingular skew-symmetric tensor) are useful for studying totally geodesic and totally umbilical foliations, Killing fields and partial curvature, and let us take a fresh look at the theory of classical structures and find new applications.
-In \cite{rst-43} we proved that the classical ${\cal S}$-structure is rigid in the class of weak ${\cal S}$-manifolds, and a weak metric $f$-structure with parallel tensor $f$ is a weak~${\cal C}$-structure.
-In~\cite{Rov-splitting}, we got a topological obstruction to the existence of weak $f$-K-contact manifolds.
-In \cite{rov-127}, we generalized for weak metric $f$-structure concepts of $\eta$-Einstein manifolds (see also \cite{FP06,KT-1972} for ${\cal S}$-manifolds and metric $f.pk$-manifolds) and $\eta$-Ricci solitons, studied the Ricci curvature of a weak $f$-{K}-contact manifold and answered the questions when such a manifold (i)~carries a generalized Ricci soliton or just a gradient quasi Einstein metric, (ii)~carries an $\eta$-Ricci soliton or just an $\eta$-Einstein~metric.
+In \cite{RWo_2}, we defined metric structures that generalize Hermitian, in particular K\"{a}hler, structure, as well as metric $f$-structure, in particular ${\cal C}$-, ${\cal S}$-, K- and $f$-K- contact, structures.
+These so-called ``weak" $f$-structures (i.e., the complex structure is replaced by a nonsingular skew-symmetric tensor) are useful for studying totally geodesic and totally umbilical foliations, Killing fields and Einstein-type metrics, and allow a fresh look at the classical theory.
+A weak metric $f$-structure is a~special case of an {almost product structure}, defined by complementary orthogonal distributions ${\cal D}=f(TM)$ and ${\cal D}^\perp=\ker f$ of $(M^{2n+s},g)$.
+Foliations appear when one or both distributions are involutive.
+Weak metric $f$-manifolds form a broad class: a~warped product of a Euclidean space $\mathbb{R}^s$ and a weak K\"{a}hler manifold (Definition~\ref{D-wK2} and Example~\ref{Ex-sHK}) is a weak $\beta$-Kenmotsu $f$-manifold (Definition~\ref{D-wK}), and the product of $\mathbb{R}^s$ and a weak K\"{a}hler manifold is a weak ${\cal C}$-manifold.